Dean of Admissions

 Repayment Notice for Federal Financial Aid

-Students who withdraw prior to the 60% completion of the semester will be subject to repayment of part or all of their aid, as determined by federal regulations.
-This includes official and unofficial withdrawals stemming from student’s last date of attendance prior to the 60% of semester earned.
+Students who withdraw through the 60% completion of the semester will be subject to repayment of part or all of their aid, as determined by federal regulations.
+This includes official and unofficial withdrawals stemming from student’s last date of attendance through the 60% of semester earned. language updated 4/1/22

 Students will be notified in writing of any amount due as a result of withdrawal.
 A hold will be placed on the student’s account until repayment is made in full.